Akshay-Bharadwaj/AWS-Projects/cloud-networking-with-VPC/README.md

 9. Created a private subnet, private route table and private NACL
 - This helps in securing the resources from the outside traffic.
 They will be isolated from internet gateway
 - If they want to communicate to the internet, then NAT (Network Address Translation) gateway is created and associated with them

+10. Launching resources inside subnets in a VPC
+- Deploying both private and public instances inside private and public subnets in the VPC